drewish/multivac/projects/index.md

 ---
 These are fun things I’ve worked on:

+[Alphabear Helper](/tools/alphabear-helper/) (2015) -- A tool to help you cheat at Alphabear or other word games.

 [Quick XPath Queries](/tools/xpath/) (2015) -- A tool to quickly test out XPath queries in the browser.